 “BPA has been proven to mimic the function of natural hormones in animals and humans,” explained Ramji Bhandari, assistant research professor of biological sciences at the University of Missouri.
 “Fish and aquatic organisms often have the greatest exposure to such chemicals during critical periods in their development or even throughout entire life cycles.
 This study shows that even though endocrine disruptors may not affect the life of the exposed fish, it may negatively affect future generations.”

 2. Ramen noodles are loaded with sodium

 Just one serving of Ramen noodles contains 875 milligrams of sodium.
 This eats away pretty quickly at the recommended upper limit of sodium intake daily of 2400 milligrams.
 Too much sodium causes blood pressure to increase because it holds extra fluid in the body and puts a tremendous strain on the heart.
-A diet rich in sodium greatly increases the risk of a number of deadly conditions including stroke, heart failure, kidney disease, stomach cancer and osteoporosis.
+A diet rich in sodium dramatically increases the risk of several deadly conditions, including stroke, heart failure, kidney disease, stomach cancer, and osteoporosis.

 3. Ramen noodles contain TBHQ, a byproduct of the petroleum industry